strontic/strontic.github.io/xcyclopedia/library/Sysmon.exe-6E515B8FF9F19DB5FFFBC1F9C9A8C612.md

 ## Possible Misuse

 *The following table contains possible examples of `Sysmon.exe` being misused.
-While `Sysmon.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Sysmon.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --